 Woot!
 Woot!
 The holidays are here, which for many of us means going to any number of family celebrational gatherings between now and the end of the year.

-And although they’re intended to be a time to celebrate special moments with the people we love and care for the most, they’re not always full of the merriment and good cheer that we anticipate.
+And although they’re intended to be a time to celebrate with the people we love and care for the most, they’re not always full of the merriment and good cheer that we expect.

-Because it’s also the time of year that we’re exposed to our family members who are, let’s say, difficult to be around.
+Because it’s also the time of year that we’re exposed to our family members who may be, let’s say, difficult to be around.

 Pretty much every family has at least one annoying relative who seems to put a damper on everyone’s holiday spirit the minute they walk in the door.

 👎 The uncle who can’t stop blathering on about politics and how annoying all of his coworkers are.